D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 ……  ……  ……  ……  0.996656  4.495638
 ```
 The output content listed above, Nodes, ON, Subgraph and Type are consistent with the interpretation of the `hb_mapper checker` tool, please refer to the previous section [Check Results](#check_result);
-Threshold is the calibration threshold for each layer, which is used to provide feedback to Horizon technical support in abnormal conditions, and does not need to be paid attention to under normal conditions;
+Threshold is the calibration threshold for each layer, which is used to provide feedback to D-Robotics technical support in abnormal conditions, and does not need to be paid attention to under normal conditions;
 The column of Cosine Similarity reflects the cosine similarity of the output results of the corresponding operator in the Node column between the original floating-point model and the quantization model.

 :::tip Tips